Permian–Triassic extinction event: Choiyoi Silicic Large Igneous Province

 A second flood basalt event that produced the Choiyoi Silicic Large Igneous Province in southwestern Gondwana between around 286 Ma and 247 Ma has also been suggested as a significant additional extinction mechanism.
 At 1,300,000 cubic kilometres in volume and 1,680,000 square kilometres in area, this event was 40% the size of the Siberian Traps.
 Specifically, this flood basalt has been implicated in the regional demise of the Gondwanan Glossopteris flora.

 Indochina–South China subduction-zone volcanic arc

 Mercury anomalies preceding the end-Permian extinction have been discovered in what was then the boundary between the South China craton and the Indochinese plate, a subduction zone with a volcanic arc.
 Hafnium isotopes from syndepositional magmatic zircons found in ash beds created by this volcanic pulse confirm its origin in subduction-zone volcanism rather than large igneous province activity.
-The enrichment of copper samples from these deposits in isotopically light copper provide additional confirmation.
+The enrichment of copper samples from these deposits in isotopically light copper provides additional confirmation.
 This volcanism has been speculated to have caused local biotic stress among radiolarians, sponges, and brachiopods over the 60,000 years preceding the end-Permian marine extinction, as well as an ammonoid crisis with decreased morphological complexity and size and increased rate of turnover beginning in the lower C. yini biozone, around 200,000 years before the extinction.